ec-europa/joinup-dev/README.md

   * sparql.password: Your administrator password for virtuoso.
   * isql.bin = The full path of your isql (or isql-vt) binary.
 This phing target will give the SPARQL user, the update permission.
+* import-rdf-fixtures: The same variables as setup-virtuoso-permissions need to be set to your build.properties.local file for this to work.
-* import-rdf-fixtures: This will import rdf files located in the `[project root directory]/resources/fixtures` directory.
+This will import rdf files located in the
+`[project root directory]/resources/fixtures` directory.
 In order to let virtuoso accept importing files from this directory, you have to append this directory to the configuration file of your virtuoso.
 Locate and open the virtuoso configuration file and search for the `DirsAllowed` key under the `[Parameters]` section and append the full path of the fixtures directory.
 Restart your virtuoso server and then you can import the rdf files.